-6.17 Observer
+6.17 Observers and other positions

-Every Member is entitled to invite, at their own expense, two Official Observers and any number of other Observers.
+Every Member is entitled to invite, at their own expense, Official Observers (2) and, a number of other Observers and delegate types.

-Official Observers and Observers must be registered in the same way as Experts and Delegates if they wish to have access to official events and accommodation.
+Official Observers, Observers, and delegate types listed below must be registered in the same way as Experts and Delegates if they wish to have access to official events and accommodation.

-Discussions between Official Observers, Observers, and Experts to exchange ideas and experiences are encouraged but must not take place in workshop areas.
+Discussions between Official Observers, Observers, other delegate types, and Experts to exchange ideas and experiences are encouraged but must not take place in workshop areas.